-He left to join Medusa, but before long fellow bandmates bassist Charles Faulkner and drummer Hughie Lockhead left when Mother Tuckers vocalist John Patrick Caldwell (whose original role was the actual talking yellow duck) said he was looking to form an actual musical group.
+He left to join Medusa, but before long fellow bandmates bassist Charles Faulkner and drummer Hughie Lockhead left when Mother Tuckers vocalist John Patrick Caldwell ( a native of Bristol, England whose original role was the actual talking yellow duck on stage) said he was looking to form an actual musical group.
 Along with guitarist Roger Law, they hooked up with promoter Cliff Moore and played the Vancouver area, making a couple of trips down the western seaboard to California.

 They eventually caught the attention of executives at London Records, who rushed out their first single, “I” b/w “Funny Feeling.”
 It did nothing on the charts in ’68, but encouraged, the label issued a follow-up, “One Ring Jane” b/w “Kill The Pig” the following spring.
 When it also failed to make the top 40, the band decided to do things its own way, and formed Duck Records, with distribution through Capitol.
 They re-released their first two singles, and as they made their rounds around Vancouver, they became regulars at The Retinal Circus, and also made the area’s high school dances part of their regular routine.